-The whole family is frustrated and just thinks I’m being a picky and over protective first time mom.
+The whole family is frustrated and just thinks I’m being a picky and overprotective first-time mom.
 I disagree.
-I know Grandma does her best and is trying to comfort him but he doesn’t settle down at all and it makes me want to cry.
-Any suggestions for helping him at daycare?
+I know Grandma does her best and is trying to comfort him, but he doesn’t settle down at all and it makes me want to cry.

-?
+One thing that comes to my mind, though, is he early with reaching his milestones?
 While most “average babies” might not be emotionally developed to experience separation anxiety and stranger anxiety until they are around 7 months, some are early.
 And it does sound to me as if your son is experiencing these types of anxieties.

-If that’s the case, he is in a sensitive development stage and everything you can do to make him feel secure will actually help him passed this stage more quickly.
+If that’s the case, he is in a sensitive development stage and everything you can do to make him feel secure will actually help him get passed this stage more quickly.

 So, your instinct to NOT let him cry is completely right!
-It doesn’t really matter how good intentions grandma might have, your son needs you now or whoever else he is secure with.
+It doesn’t really matter how good intentions grandma might have; your son needs you now or whoever else he is secure with.

 At daycare, explain to his daycare nurse that he is in a sensitive period and simply needs to be cuddled, held and cared for.
 Letting babies “cry it out” at this stage might actually simply make things worse.
 They cry for a reason!

-To help him get used to load sounds, maybe try and play some games with him, clapping hands or playing a drum for example, to help him realize that load sounds can be fun instead of frightening.
+To help him get used to loud sounds, maybe try and play some games with him, clapping hands or playing the drum, for example, to help him realize that loud sounds can be fun instead of frightening.